maxk678/garmin-watch-sleep-analysis/README.md

 Exploratory analysis of 2+ years of personal sleep data exported from a Garmin watch via Garmin Connect.

-The goal is to identify patterns in sleep quality, duration, and stage composition over time using data I actually collected — no synthetic datasets.
+The goal is to identify patterns in sleep quality, duration, and stage composition over time using data I collected through my Garmin watch.

 ---

 ## Data

-Data was exported directly from [Garmin Connect](https://connect.garmin.com) as JSON files.
+Data was exported directly from [Garmin Connect]([https://connect.garmin.com](https://www.garmin.com/en-US/account/datamanagement/exportdata)) as JSON files.
 The raw exports cover **December 2023 through February 2026** and contain nightly records with sleep stage breakdowns, Garmin's proprietary sleep scores, respiration rates, stress levels, and qualitative feedback labels.

 > **Note:** Raw data files are not included in this repository as they contain personal health information.
-If you want to replicate this project with your own data, you can export your sleep history from Garmin Connect under **Profile > Garmin Devices > Export Your Data**.
+If you want to replicate this project with your own data, you can export your sleep history from Garmin Connect under **Account > Data Management > Export Your Data**.

 ---

 ## Pipeline

-The project is structured as a sequential three-notebook pipeline:
+The project will be structured as a sequential three-notebook pipeline:

 | Notebook | Status | Purpose |
 |---|---|---|